Bit Complexity of Computing Solutions for Symmetric Hyperbolic Systems of PDEs with Guaranteed Precision: Introduction

 \section{Introduction}

+In this paper, which extends the conference paper \cite{ss18}, we establish upper bounds on (classical ``discrete'') bit complexity of computing solution operators for symmetric hyperbolic systems of PDEs (restricting the consideration to algebraic real inputs).

-The algorithms used in mathematics-oriented software can be divided into two big classes: symbolic algorithms which aim to find precise solutions, and approximate algorithms which aim to find ``good enough'' approximations to precise solutions.
+Algorithms used in mathematics-oriented software can be divided into two big classes: symbolic algorithms which aim to find precise solutions, and approximate algorithms which aim to find ``good enough'' approximations to precise solutions.
 The symbolic algorithms are implemented e.g. in computer algebra systems while the approximate algorithms are included into numerical mathematics packages.
-The both classes of algorithms are widely used in applications and in mathematical research.
-The symbolic algorithms correspond well to computations on discrete structures (with mathematical foundations in the classical computability and complexity theory) while the approximate algorithms help to carry out computations on continuous structures (with mathematical foundations in the field of computability and complexity in analysis evolving under the slogan ``Exact real computation'').
+Both classes of algorithms are widely used in applications and in mathematical research.

-An important idea relating the both classes of algorithms is to look for approximations to the precise solutions with ``guaranteed precision'', which is one of the approaches in the fast developing branch of reliable computations.
-Finding such a solution is of crucial importance for safety-critical applications but it often requires much additional work because it may need a sophisticated algorithm and careful estimations of approximations made during the computation.
-Accordingly, even the existence of such a guaranteed-precision algorithm is often not obvious.
-Even more, it concerns finding of reasonable complexity bounds.
-Though much work on the guaranteed-precision algorithms is done in linear algebra, such algorithms do not seem to be well studied for PDEs.
+Symbolic algorithms correspond well to computations on discrete structures (with mathematical foundations in the classical computability and complexity theory) while the approximate algorithms help to carry out computations on continuous structures (with mathematical foundations in the field of computability and complexity in analysis which however is not yet completely bridged with numerical methods used in practical applications).
+An important idea relating both classes of algorithms is to look for approximations to the precise solutions with ``guaranteed precision''.
+It is one of the approaches in the fast developing branch of reliable computations which are crucially important for safety-critical applications.